appium/appium/docs/en/advanced-concepts/wda-custom-server.md

             final Map<String, String> env = pb.environment();
             // This is needed for Jenkins
             env.put("BUILD_ID", "dontKillMe");
+            // This line is important.
+If USE_PORT environment variable is not set then WDA
+            // takes port number zero by default and won't accept any incoming requests env.put("USE_PORT", Integer.toString(PORT));
             log.info(String.format("Waiting max %s for WDA to be (re)started on %s:%s...", RESTART_TIMEOUT.toString(),
                     hostname, PORT));
             final Timedelta started = Timedelta.now();